openlawteam/openlaw-client/README.md

-# Shared JavaScript libraries for the OpenLaw project.
+# Shared JavaScript libraries for the OpenLaw project

 ## Getting started